Derby City Council uses a Strengths Based Approach for all work with children and families.

 4. MAT Interventions

-Where the above criteria for MAT's is met and it is assessed that the MAT worker is best placed to deliver a piece/s of work, MAT workers will be allocated to undertake specific piece/s of work as outlined below.
+Where the above criteria for MAT's is met and it is assessed that the MAT worker is best placed to deliver a piece/s of work, a MAT worker will then be allocated.

 The MAT worker will arrange and co-ordinate a Team around the Family (TAF) meeting with professionals from other agencies and the family within 6 weeks of allocation.